-The second set of characters (prefixed with 'b') represent the firmware build number.
+The second set of characters (prefixed with 'b') represents the firmware build number.

-The third set of characters (prefixed with 'f') represent the FPGA revision.
-The last set of characters (prefixed with 'hw') represent the hardware build identification number.
+The third set of characters (prefixed with 'f') represents the FPGA revision.
+The last set of characters (prefixed with 'hw') represents the hardware build identification number.

 5.9.5.
 Resetting the Module to its Factory Defaults